-CNAP is an unique program administered by the DIBS Center for Cognitive Neuroscience, and provides neuroscience graduate students with the opportunity to participate in an interdisciplinary educational experience involving multiple departments and outstanding faculty teachers and mentors.
+CNAP is a unique program administered by the DIBS Center for Cognitive Neuroscience, and provides neuroscience graduate students with the opportunity to participate in an interdisciplinary educational experience involving multiple departments and outstanding faculty teachers and mentors.

-The key features of the program includes 18 months of course work and laboratory rotations, followed by students selecting a primary department and two advisors who have expertise in different sub-disciplines related to the students' areas of interests.
+The key features of the program include 18 months of course work and laboratory rotations, followed by students selecting a primary department and two advisors who have expertise in different sub-disciplines related to the students' areas of interests.

 CNAP also offers a rich environment for training and research, with fMRI, EEG laboratories, and extensive facilities for psychophysical studies in humans, as well as behavioral and physiological studies in non-human primates and rodents.

 The mission of the Cognitive Neuroscience Admitting Program (CNAP) is to train graduate students from diverse background in inter-disciplinary, innovative approaches to investigating brain function and translating discoveries into solutions for health and society.
 The program prepares the next generation of leaders in neuroscience research and education through a flexibly tailored training program involving 18 months of cognitive neuroscience coursework and laboratory rotations, followed by students selecting a department and two expert advisors for their thesis research.

 - To confer broad and deep knowledge in, and critical appraisal of, core domains of cognitive neuroscience

 - To train students in cutting-edge research methods for revealing neural mechanisms underlying cognition and behavior

 - To prepare students for careers in brain science research, education, clinical application, and industry

 By the end of the program, students should be able to:

 - Articulate a strong working knowledge of key questions and approaches in multiple sub-disciplines of cognitive neuroscience, as demonstrated in successful completion of coursework, exams, and journal article discussion